 Sleep in an Overwater Bungalow

-Check in, change into your swimsuits and savor your own private frangipani-scented paradise: Wake up and fall asleep to the soothing lullaby of softly lapping water.
-Enjoy a refreshing dip or invigorating snorkel right from your private sun deck.
-Ogle Technicolor reef fish through strategic glass panels in the bungalow’s floor.
+Check-in, change into your swimsuit and savor your own private frangipani-scented paradise.
+You can wake up and fall asleep to the soothing lullaby of softly lapping water, enjoy a refreshing dip or invigorating snorkel right from your private sun deck, and even ogle colorful reef fish through strategic glass panels in the bungalow’s floor.

 Take Photos and Feed Sharks and Stingrays